Loevland/UiTHack24/Misc/federated-learning-2/src/README.md

 python federated_learning.py --loadmodel model/banquo.h5 --savegrad
 ```

+This script is different from federated-learning-1 in which gradients are kept.
+In this script, the first indice layer is not included.

 ## Solve Challenge Through Known Flag Exploit

 This solution exploits that the word **"model"** is known to be in the flag.